30350n/inventree_part_import/README.md

     _description: Max Input Voltage # optional
     _unit: V # experimental, this can lead to import problems
 ```

+### IPN Templates

+You can optionally use IPN templates to define a custom IPN name on parts.
+If you do not configure
+any templates, the IPN value is not used.
+When templates are defined, which are standard Jinja2
+templates, the template result along with the CLI option `--ipn never|new|always`, are used to
+define the IPN value.
+You can have a single default template for all imports, or customize the
+template per category in the heirarchy.

+Templates have several context variables available:

+- `category`: the category name of the part
+- `manufacturer`: the name of the part manufacturer
+- `parameters`: a dictionary of all parameters
+- `part_id`: a unique number (the primary ID of the part), useful to create unique numbers
+- `MPN`: the manufacturer part number
+- `SKU`: the suppliers part SKU
+- `supplier`: the name of the supplier

+Some examples:
+- `PN-{{ part_id }}`: A unique ID such as `PN-382`
+- `{{ supplier }}-{{ SKU }}`: A combination of supplier name and SKU, such as `LCSC-C38221`
+- `{{ parameters.Resistance }}-{{parameters.Wattage }}-{{parameters["Package Type"] }}`: A name
+  built from parameters, such as `18.2K-0.25W-0603`.

+  > Some vendors have more consistent parameters than others, so consider using the `--dry` CLI
+  > option on several parts which will show the template results without updating the database.

+  > A missing value for a context variable, such as a parameter that doesn't exist, will result in an empty value.
+  > Template values are filtered to remove all leading, trailing, and duplicate common
+  > separator values (`-`, `_`, and ` `), to avoid names like `RES---322` when parameter values are
+  > not matched.

+The first supplier that finds a matching part will be used to define the context variables for the
+template (for example, the parameters from the first successful supplier search).
+Use the `-s <supplier>` option to always search a specific supplier first.

+You optionally specify category-specific tempates in
+`(categories.yaml)[categoriesyaml]` using `_ipn_template`.
+For example, `Resistor` might have
+`RES-{{ parameters.Resistance }}` whereas `Capacitor` might use `CAP-{{ parameters.Capacitance }}`.
+Templates are searched in hierarchical order, starting with the closest category and working up the
+tree to the top level.
+If no category template is found, the default template
+in `(config.yaml)[configyaml]` under `ipn_template` is used.
+If no template is found, the IPN number will not be
+added.
+Use the `--ipn never|new|always` CLI option for runtime control, where `new`
+is the default behavior (only add an IPN if the part does not already have one)

 ### Pre Creation Hooks (`hooks.py`)